Altinn/altinn-studio-docs/content/altinn-studio/guides/development/eFormidling/_index.en.md

 **NB!** Note that only Norwegian organisations are supported, and that the prefix `0192:` is required before the organisation number.
 {{</content-version-container>}}
 {{</content-version-selector>}}

+### Adding a feedback task to the application process {#eFormidling-setup-process}
+While not strictly necessary, it is recommended to add a [feedback task](/altinn-studio/reference/process/tasks/#feedback-task) to your application.
+This is to ensure that the process is moved along when the message has been received.
+No further changes are needed when the task has been added as the eFormidling service we added earlier will automatically move the process along.
+If you wish to customize the texts that are presented to the user during this step you can do so by overriding the [text keys](/altinn-studio/reference/configuration/process/customize/#feedback)

 ## Testing
 Thorough testing for the eFormidling integration in an application is encouraged.